HansBlach/HansBlach/README.md

 ### Hi there 👋

+- I am currently working on my bachelor project in optimization with CVaR.
+- Fun fact: I work at PensionsPartner

 <!--
 **HansBlach/HansBlach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.